mirahman/PHP-Data-Structure-and-Algorithms/README.md

 # PHP-Data-Structure-and-Algorithms
-This repository will feature different datastructure and algorithm implementations using PHP.
+This repository will feature different data structure and algorithm implementations using PHP.
 Any feedback, bugs or suggestion will be welcomed.

 Topics I will cover here